 - Have you ever visited a writers retreat?

 (If not, why; if so, how was your experience?)

 - One-minute exhortation for beginning writer looking for advice?

-Our next three guests, and the video recordings of each interview, are below.
+Our next two guests, both finalists for The 2020 National Book Award, and the video recordings of each interview, are below.

 Douglas Stuart is a Scottish – American author.
 His debut novel, Shuggie Bain, is a finalist for the National Book Award.
 It is to be translated into eleven languages.
 He wrote Shuggie Bain over a ten year period and is currently at work on his second novel, Loch Awe.
 His short stories, Found Wanting, and The Englishman, were published in The New Yorker magazine.
 His essay, Poverty, Anxiety, and Gender in Scottish Working-Class Literature was published by Lit Hub.
 Born in Glasgow, Scotland, he has an MA from the Royal College of Art in London and since 2000 he has lived and worked in New York City.
 Visit him online at https://www.douglasdstuart.com/